yingrui/gluonmeson-chrome-extension/README.md

 GluonMeson Chrome Extension is a Chrome Web Browser Copilot, his name is Guru Mason.

 ## Features

-* **Summary**: Quickly list the main points with our summarization tool.
+As a Web browser Copilot, it can:
-* **Ask Page**: Answer questions based on the content of current web page.
+* **Question Answer**: Answer questions based on the opened web pages.
-* **Search Information**: Conduct search from your browser side panel.
+* **Summary**: Quickly list the main points according to your instructions.
+* **Search**: Find out the answer by searching.
 * **Translate**: translate content between Chinese and English or into other specified languages.

+For users from software development teams, it can:
-* **Generate Story**: Automatically create engaging narrative content for new Trello board cards.
+* **Generate User Story**: Automatically create engaging narrative content for new Trello board cards.
 * **Generate Tasking**: Generate tasking results based on the description of the trello card you are currently viewing.
+* **Generate UI Test**: Generate test script against current web page.

-* ... and more you can define by yourself!
+... and more you can define by yourself!

 ## Build or Install